TIM PENNY QC

 +44 (0)20 7306 firstname.lastname@example.org

-Tim has a strong commercial and chancery litigation practice, specialising in the areas of commercial fraud, shareholder disputes, court-appointed receiverships, financial services related claims and breach of confidence, ‘soft’ intellectual property and sports disciplinary disputes.
+Tim has a strong commercial and chancery litigation practice, specialising in the areas of commercial fraud, commercial litigation, shareholder disputes, court-appointed receiverships, financial services related claims and breach of confidence, ‘soft’ intellectual property and more recently cryptocurrency disputes

-Tim has a particular expertise in worldwide freezing orders and search orders, and much of his work involves injunctions and/or complex jurisdiction and conflicts of laws issues in England and Wales as well as in a variety of common law jurisdictions.
-He has been instructed to advise and act in many high profile commercial cases, including acting for a number of the defendants in National Trust Bank v Yurov, and for the wife the high value divorce case Akhmedova v Akhmedov.
-He has been involved in a number of important recent cases in the developing area of receiverships by way of equitable execution and cross-border recognition of court appointed receivers, and he is the author of the chapter of Kerr and Hunter on Receivers and Administrators on Recognition of Foreign Court-Appointed Receivers (2020) dealing with cross-border recognition.
+He has been instructed recently to advise and act in many high profile commercial cases, including acting for 2 of the 6 defendants In Abu Dhabi Commercial Bank v Shetty & others, a $1B+ claim arising out of the collapse Into administration of NMC Health PLC (2020-2022), 2 of the 6 defendants in the $1B claim in National Trust Bank v Yurov (2019-2020) and for the wife the high value divorce case Akhmedova v Akhmedov (2019-2020).
+He has been involved in a number of important recent cases in the developing area of receiverships by way of equitable execution and cross-border recognition of court appointed receivers, and he is the author of the chapter on cross-border recognition of court appointed receivers in Kerr & Hunter on Receivers and Administrators, 21st Edition.
 He has also been involved in the leading recent cases on collective investment schemes in the Supreme Court and Court of Appeal.
-Most recently, during 2020 he has completed a course on Cryptocurrency and Disruption at LSE, has delivered a lecture on litigation involving cryptocurrencies and is currently instructed on a fraud claim involving the misappropriation of cryptocurrency.
+During 2020, he completed a course on Cryptocurrency and Disruption at LSE, and has been instructed on several fraud claims involving the misappropriation of cryptocurrency.

-Tim is called to the Bar in the BVI, and is currently instructed in various high value cases in the BVI, the Turks & Caicos Islands and the Cayman Islands.
+Tim is called to the Bar in the BVI, and regularly litigates not only in the London Commercial Court and the BVI but also in Cayman and other offshore jurisdictions.

 Tim is ranked in the directories in both commercial chancery and civil fraud.